 So, these $70 Brussels sprouts.
 They’re inspired by another one of my all-time favorite restaurants, Uchi.
 Uchi started in Austin, Texas and is now in Houston and coming soon to Dallas.
 Everything at Uchi is unbelievable and you’ll likely see some other recipes from there soon.

-Uchi’s brussels sprouts are like crispy green crack.
+Uchi’s brussels sprouts are like crispy green euphoria.
 They have a ton of flavor and are sweet, spicy and savory all in one.
 I think Uchi fries them, which is awesome, but I go for a high-heat bake that gets you an almost identical texture.

 Frying things is like giving your kids an ice cream cone: they love it so much and watching them eat it is a blast, but when it’s all over, you’re left looking at the aftermath of the F5 dairy tornado that engulfed your child and everything within a 5 foot radius and now you have to use an entire Costco pack of wipes to clean up the evidence so Mama doesn’t realize you took the boys for ice cream at 10am…after a trip to the donut shop. 😉